jackvandrunen/enclave/README.md

 Enclave is not designed for use over just any network, however.
 It is designed primarily for use over a network that utilizes the [cjdns](https://github.com/cjdelisle/cjdns) network suite.
 The two basic assumptions Enclave makes are as follows:

-1. Each node has an address that is recognized globally across the network, with no concept of NATs or local network firewalls.
+1. Each node has a static address that is recognized globally across the network, with no concept of NATs or local network firewalls.

 2. The address of every node is cryptographically derived, meaning that no two nodes can have the same address, a message sent from a particular node is guaranteed to be from that node, and the communication between two nodes is safe from eavesdropping.